sarnobat/vim_distros/README.md

 |lunarvim | more changes than I want (e.g. minibuffer) |  |

 ### 2023-11 Conclusion
 Sadly, it's just not possible to get everything configured to completely replace a Java IDE.
-Maybe 10 years from now, but not yet.
+Maybe 10 years from now it will be ready for prime time (like Applescript's Javascript replacement), but not yet.

 I've taken the out-of-the-box correctness of other IDEs for granted until now.